Edited by: Keri Stooksbury

 If you purchase a Delta Comfort+ seat, you can standby for any other flight, but risk losing the fare you paid for Delta Comfort+.
-If you wish to confirm onto another flight, you can, so long as the same fare code class is available as to when you booked and a Delta Comfort+ ticket is available.
+If you wish to confirm onto another flight, you can, so long as the same fare code class is available as when you booked and a Delta Comfort+ ticket is available.

 Delta First Class Benefits in Detail

-For this post, we’ll look at the benefits of Delta’s domestic first class product, though benefits largely remain the same for international flights.
+Here, we’ll look at the benefits of Delta’s domestic first class product, though benefits largely remain the same for international flights.

 More Spacious Seat

-First class is usually laid out in a 1-2 or 2-2 format, depending on the aircraft, whereas Delta Comfort+ is always either a 2-2 layout on regional jets or a 3-3 layout on larger, mainline planes.
+First class is usually laid out in a 1-2 or 2-2 format, depending on the aircraft, whereas Delta Comfort+ is always either a 2-2 layout on regional jets or a 3-3 layout on larger mainline planes.
 First class passengers get larger seats with a larger tray table, larger entertainment screen, and more places to store items.